-Head chef Andrea Nordby spoke with me about the diet as I prepared to eat 80% plant-based, like Brady, for the week.
-She relayed the values of a plant-based diet to me, but by eating the meals I saw what it could do for my body, my energy, and my weight.
-Let’s take a quick look at what Brady eats and how it affected me, including learning about vegetables I didn’t even know existed.
+TB12’s head chef Andrea Nordby spoke with me about Tom Brady’s diet as I prepared to eat like Brady for the week.
+Let’s take a quick look at what Brady (and his family) eats and how copying their diet affected me, including learning about vegetables I didn’t even know existed.

 Yes, this is what Tom Brady really eats

 According to Nordby, these recipes are sometimes taken directly from plant-based meals Tom Brady and his family (I see you, Gisele) have personally enjoyed.
 Others are inspired by the TB12 nutritional guidelines that structure Brady’s diet.

 Brady follows an 80% plant-based diet, so I chose to as well.
 I portioned out the three TB12 meals so that I’d have enough for lunch and dinner throughout the entire week.
 TB12 is low in soy, gluten-free, and limited on the use of refined sugar.
 It also limits its use of inflammation-associated veggies like peppers, eggplants, and tomatoes.

 Next Gisele and the kids follow the diet too.

 Gisele follows the 80% vegetable diet, too.
 Allen Campbell, the couple’s personal chef, revealed what he buys for the family. “[I buy] the freshest vegetables.
 If it’s not organic, I don’t use it … The other 20% is lean meats: grass-fed organic steak, duck every now and then, and chicke.
 As for fish, I mostly cook wild salmon.”